-Storq is launching with a bundled collection of four pieces of clothing, she said: "The bundle becomes your pregnancy base layer uniform, and you can pair stuff you already own on top of it."
+Storq offers a bundled collection of four essential pieces of clothing.
+"The bundle becomes your pregnancy base layer uniform," Courtney said.
+"You can pair stuff you already own on top of it."

-Above: The winter edible garden includes chard, kale, cabbages, and several varieties of lettuces, including: Tom Thumb, Little Gem romaine, and Grandpa Admire's.
-"We went to the Petaluma Seed Bank and bought seeds," she says.
+Above: Last winter's edible garden included chard, kale, cabbages, and several varieties of lettuce: Tom Thumb, Little Gem romaine, and Grandpa Admire's.
+"We went to the Petaluma Seed Bank for our seeds," she said.

 For more about the 1,200 varieties of rare seeds that are for sale in a renovated bank building in Petaluma, see A Bank for Rare Seeds in Petaluma.

-"We are total newbies and just experimenting with the garden; we've had some really weird successes, and some weird failures," says Courtney.
+"We are total newbies and just experimenting with the garden.
+We've had some really weird successes and some weird failures," said Courtney.
 "For some reason when we tried to grow broccoli, it was a total disaster.
-Every bug in San Francisco lived in that broccoli and we ended up have to take it out because it was creating chaos.
-But radicchio was a success.
-Radicchio grew to the point were we were trying to give it to everyone we know.
-Because we just couldn't eat it all."
+Every bug in San Francisco lived in that broccoli.
+We ended up having to take it out because it was creating chaos.
+But our radicchio grew to the point where we were trying to give it away to everyone we know because we just couldn't eat it all."

 Above: A concrete outdoor table and wooden benchesâ€”which Courtney and her husband stainedâ€”were ordered from Amazon.
 "We're big Amazon Prime users," says Courtney.
 "For our wedding, we Amazon Primed heat lamps."

-Above: Salvia (Shown R) and a butterfly bush attract hummingbirds.
+Above: Salvia (R) and a butterfly bush attract hummingbirds.
 "It's funny, because we have this hummingbird feeder.
-I'm devoted to the thing, but the hummingbirds all head to the butterfly bush, and I'm like, 'come on, there's a whole thing waiting for you here,' " Courtney said.
-"I'm going to keep filling the feeder and someday they're going to like it."
+I'm devoted to the thing, but the hummingbirds all head to the butterfly bush, and I'm like, 'Come on, there's a whole thing waiting for you here,' " Courtney said.
+"I'm just going to keep filling the feeder and some day they're going to like it."

-Above: "With the herbs, we realized that if we just let them do their thing, they suddenly start sprouting," says Courtney.
+Above: "We realized that if we just let the herbs do their thing, they suddenly start sprouting," said Courtney.
 "When I was trying to take control and trimming them all the time, it was a mistake.
 They were too manicured.
 I think I over-loved them."

-Above: The raised bed, built by Zach, is western red cedar.
-The potted plants all came from the San Francisco Flower Mart or Flowercraft Garden Center.
-"And a couple of things came from Flora Grubbâ€”you can't live in San Francisco and not go there," says Courtney.
+Above: The raised bed was built by Zach in western red cedar.
+The potted plants came from the San Francisco Flower Mart or Flowercraft Garden Center.
+"And a couple of things are from Flora Grubbâ€”you can't live in San Francisco and not go there," said Courtney.